 The Douglas Redd Summit

-Inspired by the legacy of Douglas Redd, an iconic visual artist and co-founder of Ashé, local cultural workers, artists in all disciplines and their supporters, are invited to gather for the Summit.
+Each year, Ashé Cultural Arts Center (Ashé) presents the Douglas Redd Cultural Summit, inspired by the legacy of Douglas Redd (1947-2007), an iconic visual artist who was co-founder and artistic director of Ashé.
+The Summit targets local cultural workers, artists in all disciplines and their supporters.

 ABOUT DOUGLAS REDD